Wildboar-Software/directory/apps/meerkat-docs/docs/authentication.md

 # Authentication

-Meerkat DSA only supports simple authentication (meaning authentication with a password) in DAP, LDAP, DSP, and DOP, though a future version will support strong authentication (authentication using X.509 certificate and asymmetric cryptography), and SASL and SPKM might be supported.
-These other authentication schemes may only be made available in paid versions; simple authentication will always be available with the free edition of Meerkat DSA.
+Meerkat DSA supports simple authentication (meaning authentication with a password) and strong authentication (meaning authentication with digital signatures) in DAP, DSP, and DOP.
+LDAP only supports simple authentication.

 ## Anonymous Authentication